ziqingW/Pneumonia_x_ray_classification/README.md

 ## Introduction
 This project's goal is to help doctor diagnose the pathological pneumonia from chest X ray pictures using a deep learning technique.

-So generally, a convolutional nerual network with 4 hidden layers to classify whether a x ray image is positive of pneumonia was trained by around 5 thousands of images mixed of both pneumonia negative and positive images.
+So generally, a convolutional nerual network with 4 hidden layers to classify whether an X ray image is positive of pneumonia was trained by around 5 thousands of images mixed of both pneumonia negative and positive images.
 The model was created with Keras Framework.

 ## Data
 **Data Source:**